Category Archives: English Version

 In Memoriam of the Late President Ngo Dinh Diem

-Fifty two years agoNowest 001, on November 1st, 1963, Mr. Ngo Dinh Diem, the first President of the Republic of Vietnam, was violently murdered by a group of Generals in a coup d’etat.
-Mr. Ngo, a revolutionist, a politician who was one of the most respected statesmen of the Free World, appointed Prime Minister in 1954.
-He then assumed his presidency in 1955 and led the South Vietnam to peacefully prosperity in 9 years, despite the insurgency of the Vietcong (founded, led, and supported by the North Vietnamese Communist Party).
+Fifty-two years agoNowest 001, on November 1st, 1963, Mr. Ngo Dinh Diem, the first President of the Republic of Vietnam, was violently murdered by a group of Generals in a coup d’etat.
+Mr. Ngo, a revolutionist, and politician who was one of the most respected statesmen of the Free World, was appointed Prime Minister in 1954.
+He then assumed his presidency in 1955 and led South Vietnam to peaceful prosperity in 9 years, despite the insurgency of the Vietcong (founded, led, and supported by the North Vietnamese Communist Party).
 Continue reading In Memoriam of the Late President Ngo Dinh Diem